arman-rawat04/arman-rawat04/README.md

 # Hey, I'm Arman 👋

 I like turning ideas into code and seeing what happens.
 Currently a student at IIT Mandi, learning, breaking things, and building them again — mostly around AI, ML, DL and anything that looks interesting.

-If it sounds cool, I’ll probably try to make it. 🚀
+In short, if it sounds cool, I'll probably try to build it. 🚀

 ---